In farewell, Ryan sees solutions if 'politics will allow it' | New Country 923

 WASHINGTON (AP) — Outgoing House Speaker Paul Ryan is bemoaning America’s “broken politics” in a farewell speech in which he calls Washington’s failure to overhaul costly federal benefit programs “our greatest unfinished business.”

-“Our complex problems are solvable,” Ryan says in excerpts of remarks he plans to deliver Wednesday at the Library of Congress, across the street from a Capitol where he’s served two decades in the House, the last three years as speaker.
+“Our complex problems are solvable,” Ryan says in excerpts of remarks he plans to deliver Wednesday at the Library of Congress, across the street from a Capitol where he’s served two decades in the House.
 “That is to say, our problems are solvable if our politics will allow it.”

-The Wisconsin Republican’s address, which touts achievements and admits shortcomings, comes as the window closes on a tumultuous two years of GOP control of government dominated by President Donald Trump.
-It also comes six weeks after an Election Day that saw Democrats capture House control, which begins Jan.
-3.
+The Wisconsin Republican’s address, which touts achievements and admits shortcomings, comes as he closes his three-year run as speaker.
+Despite GOP control of the White House and Congress since early 2017, it’s been an unusually tumultuous period dominated by the erratic decision-making and verbal outbursts of President Donald Trump and Republican divisions over top issues including health care and immigration.

+Ryan’s departure also comes six weeks after an Election Day that saw Democrats capture House control.
+Their triumph followed a campaign in which they bloodied Republicans for trying to repeal and replace former President Barack Obama’s popular health care law, a primary GOP priority.

-Under Ryan, Congress approved the biggest tax cuts in decades, boosted defense spending and rolled back regulations protecting clean air and water adopted by former President Barack Obama.
-But annual federal deficits are surging, Medicare and other expensive entitlement programs are growing and a top GOP priority — scuttling Obama’s health care law — has crashed.
+Under Ryan, Congress approved the biggest tax cuts in decades, boosted defense spending and rolled back Obama regulations protecting clean air and water.
+But annual federal deficits are surging, Medicare and other expensive entitlement programs are growing and their attempt to scuttle Obama’s health care statute crashed.

 Providing chaotic background music for Ryan’s departure, Congress in its closing days was mired in a struggle to avoid a partial government shutdown as Trump clashes with Democrats over his demand for taxpayer money to build a border wall with Mexico.